Why every developer needs to read Algorithms to Live By

 Decluttering Your Desk

 Think of your desk as a computer's cache, a place where you keep your most frequently used items for quick access.
-But remember, just like a computer, your desk has limited space and needs efficient management.
-In computer science, the Least Recently Used (LRU) algorithm is a strategy that discards the least recently used items first when the cache is full.
+But just like a computer your desk has limited space and needs efficient management.
+In computer science the Least Recently Used (LRU) algorithm as the name suggests is a strategy that discards the least recently used items first when the cache is full.

 Now, let's apply this to your desk.
-You keep the tools you use often like your laptop or a favourite pen on the desk for easy access.
+You keep the tools you often use like your laptop or your favourite pen on the desk for easy access.
 But what happens when your desk starts to look like a cluttered mess?

 That's when you apply the LRU principle.
 Start by removing items that you haven't used in a while.
 This way, your desk remains organised, and you can work more efficiently because the tools you need most are always within reach.
 Just like the LRU algorithm keeps a computer running smoothly by managing its cache, you can keep your workspace tidy and efficient by applying the same principle.